 LinkedIn - Develop a comprehensive career search both inside and outside of academia by utilizing the many tools available:

 - LinkedIn Help Guide

 - Maximize your Profile: Even if you already have a profile, make sure it's complete and that you've tailored it to your goals.
 Use this Profile Checklist to make sure you've included all of the basic elements.
-The information on your profile should frame your experience in terms of your career objectives—this tip sheet offers a few pointers.
+The information on your profile should frame your experience in terms of your career objectives.
 Also, make sure that your profile picture is effective (ex.
-The Perfect Profile Photo) and that your Summary/About section grabs a reader's attention.
+The Perfect Profile Photo), you avoid the default tagline/headine, and your About section grabs a reader's attention.

 Join Relevant Groups: LinkedIn groups are a valuable resource for networking activities.
 Participating in discussions with industry and discipline-specific experts helps establish your professional relevance.
 Not sure which groups to join?
 Here are a few ideas to get you started: